Howard Fergus: Published books

+2008 – I Believe by Howard A. Fergus.
+In her review of this poetry collection, Bahamian author, human rights advocate Marion Bethel: “In the clean lyric line, the rhyming line,” there is “an honest, unsentimental perception of humanity.
+From a freshly-wrought volcanic landscape, Fergus speaks authentically, deeply.”
+Published by House of Nehesi Publishers.
+ISBN 978-0-913441-95-4.

 2008 – Death In The Family E.A.
 Markham 1939–2008.
 Book written in memory of Edward Archibald Markham, Professor of Creative Writing, Sheffield Hallam University.
 Published by Fergus Publications Ltd. with assistance from The Montserrat Foundation Inc and The Ministry of Culture of Montserrat in 2008 and University of West Indies School of Continuing Studies Montserrat, and Igor Kravtchenko for special assistance.
 The book was designed by KiMAGIC; first published in 2008.
 ISBN 978-976-95223-0-5.

 2010 – The Arrow Poems and Saturday Soup.
 A collection of poems designated for Alphonsus "Arrow" Cassell 1949–2010.
 First published in 2010 by Fergus Publications; book design by Igor Kravtchenko and special assistance from Fiona Meade and members of Lime Tree Lane for ideas for poems.
 ISBN 978-976-95223-1-2.

 2011 – Poems From Behind God Back.
 Book of poems dedicated to Fernella Barzey (1947–2010).
 "Profound and penetrating", these poems come from a wealth of experience and a depth of feeling, in "conversational muscular rhythms".
 The book was designed by KiMAGIC; first published by Fergus Publications Ltd, 2011.
 ISBN 978-976-95223-2-9.